 suspect admit that having shy awkwardness, as well as a thin skin and guarded outward attitude — the result of the occasional bouts of teasing and bullying I encountered back then — prevented and/or discouraged me from making any affectionate overtures.

 Though I’m not as thin-skinned as an adult as I had been as a youth, my complacency of single life has continued.
 My male side has never been one to just go up to someone and just say, “Hey, I like you” or even, “You’re pretty cute.”
 But that’s not to say that I’ve never taken the initiative.
 (Heck, even Charlie Brown has made at least some effort to woo that little red-haired girl.)
 I have gone on a few dates, I did have a girlfriend for a year or so when I lived in Green Bay, and I’ve even tried speed dating.
 The net result, however, is my all-too-single status.
 No, it’s not fun being single, but I’m used to it; and if I die an old spinster, so be it.

-Those serious questions about my crossdressing side are ones I must consider if I were to again date someone.
+Those serious questions about my crossdressing side are ones I must consider if I were to date someone in the future.
 Of course, I’ll need to have another steady date (oh, there I go with that antiquated-sounding term again) in order to put those questions into play.
-When I feel the time is right, I’ll dive back into that dating pool I haven’t been in for so long.
-Once I find that right woman or man to date and perhaps become intimate with, I’ll take the “go slow” route in regards to disclosing and introducing Allison to them, gauging how that person would be accepting (or, shudder, not) about my feminine side.
-If things don’t work out between the two of us, well, perhaps another supportive person will be out there who’ll want me to be their valentine; after all, even a lovelorn person such as Charlie Brown has been someone’s valentine.
+When I feel the time is right, I’ll dive back into the dating pool that I’ve been out of for so long.
+Once I find that right woman or man to date and perhaps become intimate with, I’ll take the “go slow” route in regards to disclosing and introducing Allison to them, gauging how that person would be accepting (or *shudder* not) about my feminine side.
+If things don’t work out between the two of us, well, perhaps another supportive person will be out there who’ll want me to be their valentine.
+Because, after all, even a lovelorn person such as Charlie Brown has been someone’s valentine.